Bill

 AI Summary

-This bill expands the use of ranked choice voting, a system where voters rank candidates in order of preference and votes are transferred in rounds until winners are determined, to all locally elected offices, not just county boards of supervisors and city councils.
-It requires the State Board of Elections to set standards and approve vote tabulating software for these elections, and to create procedures for handling damaged or unreadable ballots.
-Localities can now request risk-limiting audits, a type of election audit that uses statistical methods to verify results, for ranked choice voting elections, and these elections will not be included in random draws for standard audits.
-The State Board will also provide general voter education materials on ranked choice voting and can modify recount procedures to accommodate this voting method.
+This bill expands the use of ranked choice voting, a system where voters rank candidates in order of preference and votes are transferred in rounds until a winner is determined, to all locally elected offices, not just county boards of supervisors and city councils.
+It requires the State Board of Elections to establish standards for vote-counting software used with ranked choice voting and to approve such software, and it allows for the copying of damaged or unreadable ballots.
+Localities can request risk-limiting audits, a security measure to verify election results, for elections using ranked choice voting, and these elections will not be included in random draws for standard audits.
+The State Board will also create general voter education materials on ranked choice voting and can modify recount procedures to accommodate this voting method.
 Additionally, the bill directs the Department of Elections to review and report on the framework for testing and approving voting equipment by the 2027 legislative session, and it permanently removes the 2031 expiration date for using ranked choice voting in local elections.

 Committee Categories